Table of Contents Show

 Make sure to check all the information related to this hike before getting started.
 Also, make sure to apply for the permit for three months.

 7. Watch out for the Court of Patriarchs

 Not to be missed out is the symbolic spot in the Zion National Park, the Court of Patriarchs.
 You can find it on the Court of Patriarch bus stop itself.

-The three patriarch peaks are named after the biblical patriarchs- Abraham, Issac, and Jacob.
+The three patriarch peaks are named after the biblical patriarchs- Abraham, Isaac, and Jacob.
 Surely, not a spot to be missed out for your photo album!

 You can visit the Zion National Park throughout the year.
 People generally visit it for hiking or a drive-through amidst the scenic crimson beauty.

-If you are up for a hiking adventure, the summer months between June-August are ideal, which will also be the best way to see Zion National Park.
+If you are up for a hiking adventure, the summer months between June and August are ideal.
 The rivers are dried up during this, and the flow rate is considerably lower, especially in the Virgin River.
 Expect all these; you just have to deal with a little more crowd during this time of the year.

 Winter months in Zion Canyon are usually not preferable because of their cold temperature, which can go up to zero degrees.

-However, the monsoon months are the worst decision to take for the hike due to its high chance of falls on the high slippery surfaces, especially while hiking high areas like Angels Landing.
+However, the monsoon months are the worst decision to take for the hike due to the high chance of falls on the high slippery surfaces, especially while hiking in high areas like Angels Landing.
 The river flow also increases during this time, leading to fatal accidents.